RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 2. On article dashboard, you can select a value for "Article Lifetime"

 == Changelog ==

+### 3.1.0 (Oct 9, 2024) ###
+* [NEW] Added Youtube videos to the event payload if there's any as part of the article
+    - see PR#8 for more details
+* [UPDATE] When description is not set by author, it defaulted to the excerpt.
+As a consequence hellip was being added to the description.
+This has been fixed to remove the hellip, as well as any other html entities/tags that might be present in the excerpt.

 ### 3.0.0 (Jul 12, 2024) ###
 * [BREAKING] PHP Version | The code base now requires a minimum version of PHP 8.1+